 Portugal sets records in one of world's worst virus surges

-Portugal’s new daily COVID-19 cases have jumped by more than 14,600 to set a new national record
+Portugal’s new daily COVID-19 cases have jumped to more than 14,600 to set a new national record

-LISBON, Portugal -- Portugal’s new daily COVID-19 cases jumped by more than 14,600 to set a new national record Wednesday, as the country weathers one of the worst pandemic surges in the world.
+LISBON, Portugal -- Portugal’s new daily COVID-19 cases jumped to more than 14,600 to set a new national record Wednesday, as the country weathers one of the worst pandemic surges in the world.

 Health authorities officially reported 14,647 new infections — about 3,600 more than the previous daily record set four days ago.